maxim2266/pump/README.md

 ```
 This is a function that iterates ("pumps") data to the given callback function of type `func(T) error`,
 stopping at the first error encountered, which in turn may either come from the iteration
 itself, or from the user callback.
-It is assumed, that every such iterator function may be
+It is assumed, that every such pump may be called no more
-called no more than once, so the framework actually wraps the iterator in an object of type
+than once, so the framework actually wraps the iterator function into an object of type
-`pump.Handle` that guarantees the single invocation property.
+`pump.Handle` that enforces the single invocation property.
 The handle also gives methods to
 run the iteration, attach a filter, etc.

 The framework makes a clear distinction between constructing a pump and invoking it.
 Given a